jschobben/colorscad/README.md

 4) Loop over the captured set of r/g/b/a values.
 For each of them, call OpenSCAD with another redefined color() module that only outputs when its r/g/b/a parameters match.
 Use multiple OpenSCAD processes here to speed things up a bit.
 5) Combine all the individual .amf files, assigning material color.
-6) If the 'zip' program is found, compress the .amf.

 Preparations
 ------------